akhileshsharma99/similarity-search/README.md

-# Sentence Transformer Embeddings and Similarity Search
+# Text Embeddings and Similarity Search

 ## Setup
 To set up the project, follow these steps: